Skip to main content Skip to footer

 Train to teach in England

-Our PGCE with QTS is distinct in combining the expected rigour and credibility of a university-led course with the practical advantages of being based in school for the entirety of your training.
+Our teacher training is distinct in combining the expected rigour and credibility of a university-led course with the practical advantages of being based in school for the entirety of your training.

-As the course is delivered online, you can be based in a school anywhere in England, provided the school meets our selection criteria to ensure it can offer the right support.
+As the courses are delivered online, you can be based in a school anywhere in England, provided the school meets our selection criteria to ensure it can offer the right support.

 Qualified Teacher Status (QTS)